wildfish/gabbi-hypothesis-demo/gabbi-hypothesis.md

 ```

 Here we introduce 2 new concepts from hypothesis, `filter` and `assume`. `filter` as you may expect, only gives values
-that match the filter function. `assume` fails the test in a way that hypothesis will learn and start favour giving
+that match the filter function. `assume` fails the test in a way that hypothesis will learn and start to favour giving
-examples that do not match the assumption.
+examples that match the assumption.
 When we run these tests we get:

 ```
 $ python manage.py test